US diplomat worried about pandemic, food supply in N Korea - News Break

 US diplomat worried about pandemic, food supply in N Korea

-SEOUL, South Korea — (AP) — America’s No. 2 diplomat on Friday expressed sympathy for North Koreans facing hardships and food shortages linked to the coronavirus pandemic and renewed calls for the North to return to talks over its nuclear program.
+SEOUL, South Korea (AP) — America’s No. 2 diplomat on Friday expressed sympathy for North Koreans facing hardships and food shortages linked to the pandemic, and renewed calls for the North to return to talks over its nuclear program.

 North Korean leader Kim Jong Un has recently warned of a “tense” food situation and admitted his country faces “the worst-ever” crisis.
 But his government has steadfastly insisted it won’t rejoin the talks unless Washington drops its hostility.